-For many families, our programs are their stand-alone source of Jewish education, while roughly ⅓ additionally enroll their children at Hebrew schools or Jewish day schools.
-Young people who come with very little background in Jewish learning often reflect feeling a newfound sense of Jewish identity through learning prayers, songs, and understanding the Hebrew calendar.
+For many families, our programs are their single source of Jewish education, while roughly a third of our families also enroll their children at Hebrew schools or Jewish day schools.
+Young people who come with little background in Jewish learning often reflect feeling a newfound sense of Jewish connection through learning prayers, songs, and understanding the Hebrew calendar.

 Wilderness Torah creates a pluralistic community platform where individuals of the range of religious observance can participate.
 We support the observance of Jewish law, such as Shabbat and kashrut (Jewish dietary laws), and provide our diverse community with many options for religious observance.

 We invite all families to get curious about differences they perceive among Jewish practices within the B’hootz community.Go ahead, ask!
 Building a pluralistic community poses challenges that can become profound learning opportunities.